Computation of the classifying ring of formal modules: Introduction and review of some known facts

-where $\sigma$ denotes a generator of $C_n$, and where the polynomial generators $x_{i-1}$ and $y_{i-1}$ are each in grading degree $2(i-1)$. \end{itemize} The description of $L^{\mathbb{Z}[C_n]}[\frac{1}{n}]$ in Theorem~\ref{group ring computation} ought to be compared to the classifying ring $L^{C_n}$ of ``$C_n$-equivariant formal groups'' as in~\cite{MR1856028} and~\cite{MR1770613}, whose relationship to formal $\mathbb{Z}[C_n]$-modules is presently not known.
-This ``should'' have some bearing on Greenlees' conjecture; see Remark~\ref{group rings remark} for more about this.
+where $\sigma$ denotes a generator of $C_m$, where the polynomial generators $x_{n-1}$ and $y_{n-1}$ are each in degree $2(n-1)$, and where the tensor products are all taken over $R$. \item In each of the above cases, $L^A$ is a tensor product of Rees rings, so even when $L^A$ fails to be a polynomial algebra, {\em $L^A$ is still a subalgebra of a polynomial algebra.} Furthermore, in each of the above cases, $L^A$ is also a symmetric algebra on a projective module.
+As a consequence, we get Corollary \ref{structure cor in hereditary case}, a generalization of Drinfeld's lifting and extension theorems: for all of the hereditary rings $A$ described above, every formal $A$-module $n$-bud over a commutative $A$-algebra extends to a formal $A$-module.
+Furthermore, if $R$ is a commutative $A$-algebra and $I$ is an ideal of $R$, then every formal $A$-module over $R/I$ is the modulo-$I$ reduction of a formal $A$-module over $R$. \end{itemize}

-In all the above cases, $L^A$ is a tensor product of Rees rings, so even when $L^A$ fails to be a polynomial algebra, {\em $L^A$ is still a subalgebra of a polynomial algebra.}
+It is well-known that the classifying ring $L^AB$ of strict isomorphisms\footnote{Here is a quick review of the relevant ideas; for a fuller exposition, see \cite{MR506881}.
+Given formal $A$-modules $F,G$ over some $A$-algebra $R$, an isomorphism $f(X)\in R[[X]]$ of formal $A$-modules is said to be {\em strict} if $f(X) \equiv X \mod X^2$.
+There is an evident functor from commutative $A$-algebras to sets, given by sending each commutative $A$-algebra $R$ to the set of triples $(F,G,f)$, where $F,G$ are formal $A$-modules over $R$, and where $f: F \rightarrow G$ is a strict isomorphism.
+This functor is co-representable, and the traditional notation for its co-representing $A$-algebra is $L^AB$.

-In~\cite{cmah1} I showed that the classifying ring $L^AB$ for formal $A$-modules is always a polynomial algebra over $L^A$, hence the Hopf algebroid $(L^A,L^AB)$ is is isomorphic to $(L^A,L^A[b_1, b_2, \dots ])$.
+While it is generally a subtle matter to work out the structure of the classifying ring $L^A$---this is the subject of the present paper!---it is much more straightforward, given $L^A$, to describe the structure of $L^AB$, since it is known that $L^AB$ is isomorphic to a polynomial algebra $L^A[b_1, b_2, \dots]$ over $L^A$, for {\em any} $A$.} of formal $A$-modules is always a polynomial algebra over $L^A$, and the Hopf algebroid $(L^A,L^AB)$ is isomorphic to $(L^A,L^A[b_1, b_2, \dots ])$.
 The stack associated to the groupoid scheme $(\Spec L^A, \Spec L^AB)$ is the moduli stack of formal $A$-modules, so the reader who is so inclined can regard the computations in this paper as computations of presentations for this moduli stack.